Why Choose EVO ICL to Improve Vision?

 Removability for Your Peace of Mind

-The advantage of the Visian ICL is that it can permanently correct your vision, yet no natural tissue is removed in any way during the procedure.
-If for the unlikely reason you need or wish to remove your Visian ICLs in the future, your doctor can accommodate you.
+The advantage of the EVO ICL is that it can permanently correct your vision, yet no natural tissue is removed in any way during the procedure.
+If for the unlikely reason you need or wish to remove your EVO ICLs in the future, your doctor can accommodate you.

 Vision Correction with a Legacy of Success

-Visian ICL has been approved in Europe since 1997 and in the U.S. since 2005.
-In that time, over 550,000 eyes have been implanted with Visian ICLs by certified, specialized surgeons with a study showing a 99% patient satisfaction rate.
+EVO ICL has been approved in Europe since 1997 and in the U.S. since 2005.
+In that time, over 550,000 eyes have been implanted with EVO ICLs by certified, specialized surgeons with a study showing a 99% patient satisfaction rate.

 In Harmony with Your Natural Eye

-For people who value health and wellness the Visian ICL could be the choice for you.
+For people who value health and wellness, the EVO ICL could be the choice for you.
 The Collamer base of the lens material is biocompatible, meaning it is designed to function in harmony with your natural eye.